0xCyberBerserker/0xCyberBerserker/README.md

-#### I am currently working being Security Analyst and this is my contribution with society.
+#### I have been working as Level 2 Security Analyst, Developer and DevOps and this is my contribution with society.
 I hope you find something usefull here!

 <div id="header" align="center">
 	<img src="https://media.giphy.com/media/KJmbSTSyIzetubNgJ5/giphy.gif" width="250"/>